Emmykage/LeaderBoard-/README.md

 # LeaderBoard

-> he leaderboard website displays scores submitted by different players.
+> The leaderboard website displays scores submitted by different players.
 It also allows you to submit your score.
 All data is preserved thanks to the external Leaderboard API service.

 ## Built With